KarimX32/KarimX32/README.md

 - :muscle:  Currently creating discord bots and small projects.
 - :gift_heart:  Owner of UltraX Bot, UltraX Package and UltraX Youtube channel.
 - ✊ Not perfect, but i'll be one day.
-- :trophy:  2021 Goals: Reaching 5K subscribers on [Youtube](https://youtube.com/UltraX1).
+- :trophy:  2022 Goals: Reaching 5K subscribers on [Youtube](https://youtube.com/UltraX1).
 - :dart:  Wasting my time to save other people's time.
+- 🖥  Save up to 1000USD to build a new PC [Donate 270/1000](https://ultrax-yt.com/paypal)

 ## :wrench: Interests